FAIMS/CSIRO-Geochemistry-Sampling/README.md

 ## This module contains the following FAIMS features:
 * dynamically growing lists for pH and Eh values in Water samples
 * custom [IGSN](https://github.com/IGSN) generation on device
-* label printing via Zebra T4 Bluetooth Printer
+* label printing via the portable Zebra T4 Bluetooth Printer
 * QR label scanning and loading records
 * soft validation on Temperature and Conductivity field
 * full GIS (map tab with basemaps, layers management and ability to manual create geometries)